 Each semester includes open-coaching calls and the opportunity to practice your skills using real client case studies.
-You’ll have ongoing access to the Clinical Q&A Treasure Chest, which includes hundreds of topics (symptoms, remedies, physiology, lab work, client case studies) and real-time support in our practitioner Forum.
+You’ll have ongoing access to the Clinical Q&A Treasure Chest, which includes hundreds of topics (symptoms, remedies, physiology, lab work, client case studies) and real-time support in our practitioner Forum as well as peer-aligned group meeting opportunities.
 The Core 101 Semester can also start a student’s journey to earning an optional, highly respected certification in Applied Functional Medicine for Coaching™ (AFMC).

-There are three levels of this six-month program; completion of the first two is required as part of the AFMC™ certification requirements.Learn More
+There are two levels of this semester program (Note: you gain access for nearly 12 months to experience all of the learning at your own pace); completion of the two is required as part of the AFMC™ certification requirements.Learn More

-The school offers individual, deep-dive clinical courses into specific types of dis-ease in the body (e.g., reversing diabetes, anxiety and depression, cardiovascular disease myths and truths).
+The school offers individual, deep-dive clinical courses into specific types of dis-ease in the body (e.g., reversing metabolic dysfunction, anxiety and depression, cardiovascular disease myths and truths).